SimonJamesPauck/solid-inject/README.md

 - Encourage the use of the _dependency injection pattern_ and other SOLID principles.
 - Make code simpler to understand and work with.
+- Make it easy to visualize and debug the dependency graph.

 These relative goals should be assessed against the benchmark of manual dependency management.